 We would like to welcome Jackie Lauer-Glebov LAc, a licensed acupuncturist to our practice on August 18, 2017.
 Jackie is NCCAOM Board Certified in Acupuncture and Chinese Herbal Medicine.
 Jackie graduated with a Master of Oriental Medicine magna cum laude, from Northwestern Health Sciences University in 2014.
 Her internships include Fairview Hospital, Amplatz Children’s Hospital, Courage Center, Edith Davis Teaching Clinic, Salvation Army Harbor Lights, Burnsville Natural Care Center, and University Health Services.
 Jackie is the owner of Wildsong Wellness.
 Jackie can be reached by email for questions at Jackie@wildsongwellness.com.
 If you would like to schedule an appointment, please call Harel Chiropractic, Massage, and Acupuncture at 715-386-0511.

-Acupuncture hours will be Mondays 9am – 2pm and Fridays 1pm – 6pm.
-Patients who have treated previously at Harel Chiropractic and Acupuncture will not have to undergo a new patient charge and can schedule as a returning acupuncture patient.
+Acupuncture hours will be Mondays 9am – 2pm.
+Patients who have treated previously at Harel Chiropractic, massage and Acupuncture, for acupuncture, will not have to undergo a new patient charge and can schedule as a returning acupuncture patient.

 New patient Consultation/Exam $25